 Dogs exposed to mites in the environment often bring about an allergic reaction that causes them to itch uncontrollably.
 This condition has been dubbed canine atopic dermatitis, or cAD, has been studied extensively over the last decade (Hill et al. 2001).
 However, during the exploration of this condition, researchers have noticed that it is not only mites that triggers cAD, but also other allergens such as house dust, pollen, mould spores and different antigens.

 If you suffer from allergies, you know how frustrating it can be to deal with.
 Now imagine that same feeling only you are not able to convey it to anyone besides scratching.
 This is how dogs with canine atopic dermatitis feel.
-Think of how frustrating it is for him when you're asking “why is my dog itching?”

-Once again, are there any science-based treatments for this?
+Are there any science-based treatments for this?

 Yes.
 Dextromethorphan, an oral medication, has been shown in studies with dogs to have significant effects on decreasing licking, chewing and biting of themselves (Dodman et al. 2004).